mila-iqia/mila-docs/docs/Userguide_python.rst

    source $HOME/<env>/bin/activate

-You can now install any python package you wish using the ``pip`` command, e.g.
+You can now install any Python package you wish using the ``pip`` command, e.g.
 `pytorch <https://pytorch.org/get-started/locally>`_:

 .. prompt:: bash (<env>)$